sosiristseng/gensjulia/docs/fileio.md

 - https://github.com/oxinabox/Expr2LaTeX.jl : Take a julia `Expr` and render it as LaTeX.
 - https://github.com/scheinerman/LatexPrint.jl : Print Julia objects in a form suitable for LaTeX mathematics mode.
 - https://github.com/stevengj/LaTeXStrings.jl : Convenient input and display of LaTeX equation strings for the Julia language.
+- https://github.com/PumasAI/SummaryTables.jl : A Julia package for creating publication-ready summary tables in HTML, docx, LaTeX and Typst.

 ### Citations